powercap/raplcap/README.md

 * `rapl-configure-msr`
 * `rapl-configure-powercap`

-Experimental backends, which are not documented here in any further detail and may be removed at any time, include:

-* `libraplcap-ipg` ([README](ipg/README.md)): Uses Intel&reg; Power Gadget (OSX and Windows).

 If using this project for other scientific works or publications, please reference:

 * Connor Imes, Huazhe Zhang, Kevin Zhao, Henry Hoffmann.
 "CoPPer: Soft Real-time Application Performance Using Hardware Power Capping".
 In: IEEE International Conference on Autonomic Computing (ICAC).
 2019.
 DOI: https://doi.org/10.1109/ICAC.2019.00015